Command & Conquer: Yuri's Revenge: Allies story branch

-Wishing to bring the war against Yuri to a conclusion, the Allies and Soviets leaders meet in the Parliament Building in London to sign a peace and joint cooperation treaty.
+Wishing to bring the war against Yuri to a conclusion, the Allied and Soviet leaders meet in the Parliament Building in London to sign a peace and joint cooperation treaty.
 Under Yuri's mind control, Allied Lieutenant Eva divulges the location of the meeting.
 The Allied Commander is forced to defend the building against Yuri's onslaught long enough for the treaty to be ratified before destroying Yuri's London base with some assistance from the Soviets.

-Lieutenant Eva traces Yuri's mind-controlling transmission, exposing his home base on Antarctic Peninsula.
-A joint Soviet-Allied invasion is launched, eradicating the base and capturing Yuri, who is locked away in a Psychic Isolation Chamber, where he "won't be able to mind-control a fly".
-Just as General Carville congratulates the commander, the two timelines began to merge.
+Lieutenant Eva traces Yuri's mind-controlling transmission, exposing his home base on the Antarctic Peninsula.
+A joint Soviet-Allied invasion is launched, eradicating the base and capturing Yuri, who is locked away in a Psychic Isolation Chamber where he "won't be able to mind-control a fly".
+Just as General Carville congratulates the commander, the two timelines begins to merge.
 In the new timeline, instead of Yuri, it is Carville himself who interrupts the emergency meeting at the White House, much to the shock of President Dugan.
 Meanwhile, Tanya invites the commander to the victory gala, just like she did in the previous timeline.
 She is, however, interrupted by Lt.
 Eva this time, who also invites the commander to attend.
-Tanya complains to Einstein that he didn't get the timeline straight, and asks to be sent back to two hours ago.
+Tanya complains to Einstein that he didn't get the timeline straight and asks to be sent back to two hours ago.
 She then, with a wink, tells the commander that she'll catch him on the replay.